Kora Engine, Data Quality Rules and more within our Q2'23 Launch | Register for demo

 This blog post is written jointly by Stephan Ewen, CTO of data Artisans, and Neha Narkhede, CTO of Confluent.
 Stephan Ewen is PMC member of Apache Flink and co-founder and CTO of data Artisans.
 Before founding data Artisans, Stephan was leading the development that led to the creation of Apache Flink.
 Stephan holds a PhD. in Computer Science from TU Berlin.
 You can also find this post on the data Artisans blog.

-The open source stream processing space is currently exploding, with more systems becoming available presenting users with many alternatives.
-In the Apache Software Foundation alone, there are now more than 10 stream processing projects, some in incubation and others graduated to top-level project status.
-While the availability of alternatives benefits the industry and the users of these systems by enabling competition and thus, encouraging innovation, it can also be quite confusing: with all these options, which one is right for me both now and in the future?
+The open source stream processing space is exploding, with more streaming platforms available than ever. presenting users with many alternatives.
+In the Apache Software Foundation alone, there are now over 10 stream processing projects, some in incubation and others graduated to top-level project status.
+While the availability of alternatives benefits users and the industry as a whole by enabling competition and thus, encouraging innovation, it can also be quite confusing: with all these options, which is the best stream processing system for me now, and in the future?
 Stream processors can be evaluated on several dimensions, including performance (throughput and latency), integration with other systems, ease of use, fault tolerance guarantees, etc, but making such a comparison is not the topic of its post (and we are certainly biased).

 In this post, we focus on discussing how Flink and Kafka Streams compare with each other on stream processing, and we attempt to provide clarity on that question in this post.
 Flink and Kafka Streams were created with different use cases in mind.
 While they have some overlap in their applicability, they are designed to solve orthogonal problems and have very different sweet spots and placement in the data infrastructure stack.